hobg0blin/IntroToPCompITPCamp/README.md

  ![a diagram of power flow in a breadboard](assets/breadboard.jpg) The two large pieces of wire are usually called **power rails**: this is where we usually connect our power source to the breadboards.
 The smaller pieces are used to connect components to the power supply.

+**Side note:** The letters on numbers on some breadboards don’t actually mean anything!
+They can be useful if you want to clearly diagram out locations for different components, but in general all you need to worry about is that the flow of current on the power rails is vertical and on the component pieces is horizontal, and make sure your circuit keeps current flowing through it at every point.

 ![a breadboard with its left power and ground rails connected to an arduino](assets/breadboard_power.jpg)

 Let’s connect the ground wire (the black wire connected to GND on the Arduino) to one of the blue rails on the side of our breadboard, then connect power (the red wire connected to 5V).